Cash on cash return

-In investing, the cash-on-cash return is the ratio of annual before-tax cash flow to the total amount of cash invested, expressed as a percentage.
+In real estate investing, the cash-on-cash return is the ratio of annual before-tax cash flow to the total amount of cash invested, expressed as a percentage.

-It is often used to evaluate the cash flow from income-producing assets.
-Generally considered a quick napkin test to determine if the asset qualifies for further review and analysis.
-Cash on Cash analyses are generally used by investors looking for properties where cash flow is paramount, however, some use it to determine if a property is undervalued, indicating instant equity in a property.
+The cash-on-cash return, or "cash yield", is often used to evaluate the cash flow from income-producing assets, such as a rental property.

+Generally considered a napkin test to quickly determine if the asset qualifies for further review and analysis, cash on cash analyses are often used by investors looking for properties where cash flow is paramount, however, some use it to determine if a property is undervalued, indicating instant equity in a property.